I.D. Guide

 Guarantor statement

 You'll need a guarantor who can confirm you've lived in Ontario for the past 12 months.
-Most people use a medical professional, but other options include municipal clerks, school principals, or First Nations chiefs (see page 13 of the application for the full list).
+Most people use a medical professional, but other options include provincial judges, justices of the peace, chiefs of Indian bands, marriage officiants, medical practitioners, lawyers, municipal heads/clerks, school principals, and bank managers/signing officers.
 If you can't find someone who meets the requirements, you can use a non-relative who has known you for at least five years and can confirm your Ontario residency.
 Have your guarantor complete and sign the statement before you submit your application.

 Previous identity documents